Rubusch/docker__cyclone-v__altera-quartus-ide/README.md

 # docker__de1-soc-fpga-board

-Contains a Dockerfile for building the build environment for my DE1-SoC Board (rev D) from Terrasic / University Edition.
+Contains a Dockerfile for creating a docker image of the **Quartus 16.1** build environment for my **DE1-SoC Board (rev D)** from Terrasic (University Program).

-The image will install Intel's Quartus Prime (former Altera's Quartus II - changed name when Intel bought Altera).
+Building the image will install Quartus.
+Using a container from the image will start Quartus.

+The **workspace** folder will be mounted as /root inside the docker.
+It will serve as workspace and may kept under git outside the docker container.